2024 has shown significant breaches that have shaken our trust in the current state of quality assurance.

 How AI solves it: AI in QA ensures some sort of independence, continuously executing test suites without manual triggers — significant acceleration to the entire development process.

 Example: OwlityAI self-heals test scripts in case they don’t come off or are off your expectations.
 Also, the tool prioritizes tests, reducing regression testing time from days to hours.
-With such dynamic updates, OwlityAI ensures significantly faster delivery.
+To improve testing speed with AI, OwlityAI automates execution, healing, and prioritization — reducing testing delays to almost zero.

 AI improves defect detection